CDSecurity/audits/Audit-Report-Template.md

 # About **ProtocolName**

-_explanation what the protocol does, some architectural comments, technical documentation_
+_explanation of what the protocol does, some architectural comments, technical documentation_

 # Threat Model